 Whether you are a beginner or an expert, it is vey important to know that are the best conditions for paddle boarding.
 But problem with this question is that there is not specifically one set of conditions that is best for all paddle boarders.
-This is because there are a variety paddle boarding activities including: surfing, fishing, touring, racing, and doing yoga, to name just a few.
+This is because there are a variety paddle boarding activities including: surfing, fishing, touring, racing, and paddle board yoga, to name just a few.
 Because of this, we will discuss the different conditions and how they will impact your paddle boarding.

 The Different Types Of Conditions For Paddle Boarding

 A SUP can be used for many activities and for each of these activities you may need some variations in what you may call the best conditions for paddle boarding.
 In the next section of this post, we are going to discuss different paddle boarding conditions and how they influence your time on the water.